Homepage of the site 'What to do with your life?'

 Wikipedia article 'Personality type'

-The problem with all these classifications is that they attempt to divide the entire population into subgroups of similar people, and this has limited practical interest.
-Indeed, what is important from the perspective of the second major philosophical question (namely, 'How to get out of mutually destructive natural attitudes?') is: will two people manage to make a common decision that suits both?
-Our classification is more relevant with respect to such an objective and aligns better with psychiatric observations.
+The problem with all these classifications is that they seek to divide the entire population into subgroups of similar people, which has little practical interest.
+Indeed, what is important from the perspective of the second great question of philosophy (namely 'How to get out of mutually destructive natural attitudes?') is: Will two people be able to reach a common decision that suits both?
+Our classification is more relevant vis-à-vis such an objective and aligns better with psychiatric observations.

 2024-02-08 14:22:01 Jacqueline Autistic: attribution of lack of empathy